Plains Zebra

 Habits and Lifestyle

-The Plains zebras are more active during the day and spend most of their time feeding.
-Depending on the population, zebra herds may be sedentary, or migratory.
-They are territorial highly gregarious animals, forming permanent family units.
-These are harem-based groups, consisting of a single dominant male called stallion as well as up to six females with their offspring.
+Plains zebras are nomadic, non-territorial social animals that form permanent family units.
+These are harem-based groups, consisting of a single dominant male called a stallion as well as up to 6 females with their offspring.
 The core of each group is made up of females, which form rather close bonds.
 When the stallion leaves the group or is killed, the community members don't disperse.
 Instead, they wait until another alpha male takes over.
 When migrating, these ungulates can be observed in large concentrations, composed of several such harems.
-While in these large groups, harems rarely come into conflicts.
+While in these large groups, harems rarely come into conflict.
 Stallions usually display a friendly attitude through ritual greetings, during which they raise their ears and sniff the bodies of one another.
 On the other hand, females of different harems display noticeably aggressive behavior towards each other.
 Within a family unit, mutual grooming is a common activity, which is believed to enhance relationships between individuals.
 Grooming is generally performed between mothers and their young as well as siblings.
 In addition, Plains zebras often display their status and settle conflicts through grooming.
 These animals constantly keep watch for predators; they bark or snort when they see a predator and the harem stallion attacks, predators, to defend his harem.
+When in the presence of a lion, zebras remain alert and stand in a semi-circle at as much as 100 m (330 ft) and no less than 50 m (160 ft).
+Stallions sometimes try to drive lions away with bluff charges.
+To escape from predators, an adult zebra can run at 60-70 km/h (37-43 mph).
+Plains zebras are more active during the day and spend most of their time feeding.
+They also spend their time dust bathing, rubbing, drinking, and intermittent resting which is very brief.
+At night, their activity is subdued except when threatened by predators.
+They may rest or sleep laying down, while one individual keeps guard.

 Seasonal behavior